 - The committee must consist of a committee chair, a Graduate College representative, and at least two other members of the graduate faculty. - A majority of the committee members must hold an M2, M3, RM3, or RM4 graduate faculty appointment through the student's academic unit.
-In some cases, special members of the graduate faculty may be granted the privilege to count toward this majority. - All committee members must hold a graduate faculty appointment through the end of the semester in which the defense will be held. - The dean of the Graduate College must approve the committee membership.
+In some cases, special members of the graduate faculty may be granted the privilege to count toward this majority. - All committee members must hold a graduate faculty appointment through the end of the semester in which any major student milestone (e.g. advisory conference, general examination, doctoral defense) will be held. - The dean of the Graduate College must approve the committee membership.